-A call to the Child Abuse Hotline when abuse is reasonably suspected will be made by teachers, counselors, nurses, assistant principals and principals who are mandated by law reporters of child abuse.
+A call to the Child Abuse Hotline when abuse is reasonably suspected will be made by teachers, counselors, nurses, assistant principals, and principals who are mandated by law reporters of child abuse.
 It is recommended that these calls originate in a school setting with notification of the principal.

-Referral To Counselor - Students may be required to meet with an assigned counselor on a periodic basis.
+Referral to Counselor - Students may be required to meet with an assigned counselor on a periodic basis.
 The counselor will advise the student on ways of improving his/her behavior.
 The counselor may recommend special projects to students including reading, attending seminars, etc.

-AFTER SCHOOL DETENTIONS (ASD)
+MORNING DETENTION/AFTER-SCHOOL DETENTION (ASD)

-The Detention program is Herculaneum High School's attempt to provide appropriate consequences for school misbehavior.
-It consists of students remaining at school after regular school hours so that they can concentrate more on school work.
-It is meant to be inconvenient for students.
+The detention program is Herculaneum High School's attempt to provide appropriate consequences for school misbehavior.

-Time: High School detention will be held from 2:45 p.m. until 3:25 p.m.
+Time: Morning detention will be held from 7:00 a.m. until 7:35 a.m.
 Monday through Friday.
+ASD will be held from 2:45 p.m. until 3:25 p.m.
+Monday through Thursday.